Daughters of America National Home: History

 The Daughters of America was a secret society and an anti-immigration nativist group.
 They were also the women's auxiliary of the Junior Order of United American Mechanics (JOUAM) fraternal organization.
 Julia T. Roth, national secretary, proposed for a fraternal retirement home which the Daughters endorsed in 1920.

-Following a national site search, the group selected Tiffin because the city offered undeveloped rivfront property and a donation of $10,000.
+Following a national site search, the group selected Tiffin because the city offered undeveloped riverfront property and a donation of $10,000.
 The location was also just across the Sandusky River from the JOUAM's orphanage, built in 1896.
 Construction began in 1928 and, when completed in 1930, the new institution's building costs were paid in full with funds left over for an endowment.

 The design for the National Home included space for about 100 residents plus eight hospital beds.
 By 1932, 19 members had moved into the building, and usage peaked in the late 1950s and early 1960s with 79 residents.
 Only 13 residents remained when the facility closed in 1989 and the furniture was sold at auction.
 A nine-hole Towne & Country Golf Course took over the estate in 1995, using the first floor as a club house and pro shop.
 That enterprise folded after a few years, leaving the building completely vacant.

 During this period, the original 52-acre campus began shrinking to the current 3.6 acres.
-In the late 1990s, 24 condominiums were built and the Woda Group built Tall Trees, an senior housing development.
+In the late 1990s, 24 condominiums were built and the Woda Group built Tall Trees, a senior housing development.
 Woda Group is an Ohio-based company managing dozens of affordable housing developments.

 In 2004 Woda began a $3.5 million project to refurbish the National Home and return to its original use as a retirement home, now renamed as "Coventry House".
 Seneca County coordinated this adaptive reuse utilizing federal tax credits.
 Woda later built the adjacent Devon House, a third senior housing option in the complex.